gender-delenda-est/lofty-words-soup/README.md

 # WARNING

+1. this assumes you're on a linux computer with some kind of coherent file at ```/usr/share/dict/words``` if you don't have this, find your own dictionary and substitute it in the code.

-this is absolutely slow as shit. do not run this on a long string if you value your CPU. i could probably optimise this but frankly i don't care enough
+2. this is absolutely slow as shit. do not run this on a long string if you value your CPU. i could probably optimise this but frankly i don't care enough

 ## usage